martinpichlo/movebox/README.md

 # movebox
-Docker with inotify watched inbox, which transfered completely written files to outbox.
+Docker with inotify watched inbox, which transfered completely written files to outbox

 ## docker-compose.yml